afqueiruga/afqueiruga.github.io/_posts/2018-1-4-cornflakes-release.md

 to make it easy to link to preexisting code.
 Julia requires the runtime and doesn't support outputting linkable objects, but I have abandoned that decision and am okay with that now.
-The latest version of TOUGH+ has an embedded Python interpretter that executes the Python/C-based mechanics library
+The latest version of TOUGH+ has an embedded Python interpreter that executes the Python/C-based mechanics library

 Julia also has a very good macro system, enabling manipulation of the AST.